pippinbarr/cart253/topics/instructions/function-calls.md

 In this case they are the red, green, and blue (RGB) values to use when filling the canvas with a colour.
 They determine the colour that `background` will use.
 Importantly, they are numbers *between `0` and `255`*. `0` is *none of that colour*. `255` is *all of that colour*.
 So:

-1. `255` is for the *red* amount in the colour and it means "all the red!"
+- `255`: is for the *red* amount in the colour and it means "all the red!"
-2. The first `100` is for the *green* amount in the colour, "a bit less than half the green"
+- `100`: the first `100` is for the *green* amount in the colour, "a bit less than half the green"
-3. And the second `100` is for the *blue* about in the colour, "the same amount of blue"
+- `100`: the second `100` is for the *blue* about in the colour, "the same amount of blue"

 What is the resulting colour?
 Let's see!

-1. In VS Code click on the `Go Live` button at the bottom right of your editor
+- In VS Code click on the `Go Live` button at the bottom right of your editor
-2. This should open your default browser (which should be *Chrome* ideally) and display your program
+- This should open your default browser (which should be *Chrome* ideally) and display your program
-3. Thus you should see a the beautiful pink background you filled the canvas with
+- Thus you should see a the beautiful pink background you filled the canvas with

 Because our `background` function call is in `draw()` it is actually being executed *every frame*, but since it always draws the *same pink colour* we don't see anything change.